Who We Are

 As an avid runner for many years, Angie eventually learned the toll that the sport had taken on her body.
 She developed sciatica nerve problems in her right leg.
 It hurt to run, drive and sometimes walk.
 Desperate to find relief, Angie took her first yoga class in 2002 and was amazed at how much more mobile she felt after just one class.
 After an on again, off again practice, she decided to deepen her commitment to yoga and enrolled in her first yoga training.

-My yoga journey started back in August 2012 when my mom, who has been teaching yoga since I was a teenager, convinced me to try my first yoga class in 2012.
+My yoga journey started back in August 2012 when my mom, who has been teaching yoga since I was a teenager, convinced me to try my first yoga class.
 I had just graduated from college and was stressed while trying to find a job.
 I finally took her advice and went to my first class and loved it!
 I loved the yoga studio atmosphere and the sense of community.
 I loved the way I felt, both mentally and physically, after taking a class.

 I'm currently working towards my 500 hour certification and will be finished in spring 2020.